amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_remote.rst

 AHS uses a well-controlled quantum system and tunes its parameters to mimic the dynamics of another quantum system, the one we aim to study.

 The remote service provides access to running AHS on hardware.
-AHS devices are not gate-based.
+As AHS devices are not gate-based, they are not compatible with the standard PennyLane operators.
 Instead, they are compatible with `pulse programming <https://docs.pennylane.ai/en/stable/code/qml_pulse.html>`_ in PennyLane.

 More information about AHS and the capabilities of the hardware can be found in the `Amazon Braket Developer Guide <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html#braket-qpu-partner-quera>`_.